pilotmoon/PopClip-Extensions/source/RoamResearch.popclipext/Readme.md

 Capture text to a [Roam Research][home] hosted graph.

-The extension sends the text directly to the Roam Research API and does not need the macOS app to be installed locally
+The extension sends the text directly to the Roam Research API and does not need the macOS app to be installed locally.

 When capturing from a supported browser the source link will be added.